ARTICLE I: Name

 g) Inactive Fellowship

 Section 10.
-Fellows shall be certified by the Congress and their certificates shall be signed by the President and the Secretary-Treasurer of the Congress.
+Fellows shall be certified by the Congress and their certificates shall be signed by the President and the Treasurer of the Congress.

 Section 11.
 The privilege of holding any elected office and voting in the Congress shall be restricted to Active Fellows and Senior Fellows in good standing.
 Associate Fellows, Senior Fellows for Life, Honorary Fellows and Inactive Fellow shall not vote or hold office.